ScottArbeit/Grace/README.md

 With Grace, there's no need for forking entire repositories just to make contributions.
 In open-source repos, you'll just create a personal branch against the repo.

 You'll own your personal branch, and you can make it public or private.
+Your branch gets auto-rebased like any other branch in the repository, to keep your version up-to-date.
 When your change is ready you can submit PR's to get your personal branch's version promoted to a parent branch in the repo.

 This is how I expect a large, open-source project in Grace to be: dozens of contributors, each with personal branches, working on a public project that remains securely controlled with ACL's.
-Everyone auto-rebased with every update to their parent branch, so there are no surprises later.
-No networks of forks to manage, no multiple entire copies of the repo.
+Everyone gets auto-rebased with every update to `main`.
+No networks of forks to manage, no entire copies of the repo.
 Just individuals working on the same repo, securely, together.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Simplified branching strategy
+### Simplified branching

-Grace's default branching strategy is called _single-step_ and is designed to help reduce merge conflicts, and to make it easier to work on and promote code to shipping branches (like `main`).
+Grace's branching strategy is called _single-step_ and is designed to help reduce conflicts, and to make it easier to work on and promote code to shipping branches (like `main`).

-Single-step branching is, we hope, both easy-to-use and powerful enough to be all that you need to run your projects.
+Single-step branching is both easy-to-use and powerful enough to be all that you need to run your projects.

 There's a [separate page](docs/Branching%20strategy.md) that describes it in more detail.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Run large repositories

-Got a lot of files? a lot of users? a lot of versions?

-In short... got a monorepo?
+### Grace is built for monorepos

+At GitHub, I've been fortunate to work with customers who run some of the largest monorepos in the world.
+I've seen the challenges they face, and I've seen what they need to build and ship code to production.

+Grace is ready for it.

+Grace is designed to handle monorepos with ease.
+It's built to scale, and treats every repository, branch, directory version, and file version as a separate entity in a networked cluster of virtual actors.
+This design allows Grace to scale to handle arbitrarily large repositories, just as easily as it handles small- and medium-sized repositories.

-No problem, Grace is ready for it.
-So far, Grace has been tested on repositories as large as 100,000 files with 15,000 directories, with excellent performance (if you're running `grace watch`).
+So far, Grace has been tested on repositories as large as 100,000 files with 15,000 directories, with excellent performance, and no limits in sight.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Green.svg)

-### Store large files
+### Large, binary files welcome

 Grace has no problem storing large files.
 Really large files.
 It's been tested with 10GB files - not that I think files that large belong in version control - and it should handle even larger files well.